peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

- `true`  if this object is positive or negative infinity, otherwise,  `false` .
+ `true`  if this object is positive or negative infinity; otherwise, false .

 ### IsNaN